How to Conduct Customer Experience Analytics [+ Best Tools]

 - To conduct CX analytics, you must first map out the entire customer journey and divide it into stages.
 This allows you to isolate customer segments and understand user behavior better.

-- Next, track in-app customer behavior to see how they are interacting with your product and detect users at risk.
+- Next, you can track in-app customer behavior using event tracking to see how they are interacting with your product and detect users at risk.

-- Qualaroo helps companies gather customer feedback only.
+- Qualaroo helps companies gather customer experience feedback.

 - Mixpanel allows observing how customers progress through their journey and what stops them from moving forward.